 he tides were turning well before the pandemic.
 In August 2019, a group of nearly 200 of the most powerful CEOs in the U.S., known as the Business Roundtable, declared a new purpose for corporations.
 An influential lobbying group that, since 1997, had held firm to the idea that companies exist to create profit for their owners now believes that businesses should act in the "the benefit of all stakeholders" - meaning, companies no longer only work for shareholders but also customers, employees, suppliers and communities.

-A letter sent by BlackRock's Larry Fink, CEO of the world's largest asset manager, in January 2020 sent further tremors across the LONGER IS NO FRINGER A WITH A TINO BECOME TINY CENTREDIECE STRATEGY:" corporate world.
-Fink warned other CEOs of a pending "fundamental reshaping of finance."
-Moving forward, the firm with nearly \$8 trillion in managed assets would begin to redirect its clients' dollars into sustainable companies.
+A letter sent by BlackRock's Larry Fink, CEO of the world's largest asset manager, in January 2020 sent further tremors across the corporate world.
+Fink warned other forward, the firm with nearly \$8 trillion in managed assets would begin to redirect its clients' dollars into sustainable companies.